 How to get around

 There are basically three ways to get around Cinque Terre: by train, by foot, or by boat.
 And while you can get there by car, it is not recommended.
 Monterosso is easiest to reach by car and has the cheapest parking.
-But because the Cinque Terre is a National Park, vehicular transport is discouraged and prohibited in a lot of areas.
+But because the Cinque Terre is a National Park, vehicular transport is discouraged and prohibited in a lot of areas and train travel is one of the best options to take advantage of.

 The train runs roughly twice per hour and is a convenient option for getting around.
 It cuts through tunnels along the coast so it not much of a sight-seeing ride as it is an efficient means of transportation.
-For the best deal, purchase the Cinque Terre Train Card (you can do so at any Cinque Terre station or online) which includes unlimited train rides for the day, a hiking pass to access all trails, use of local ecological buses and even access to WiFi at local hotspots.
+For the best deal on a one day trip, purchase the Cinque Terre Train Card (you can do so at any Cinque Terre station or online) which includes unlimited train travel for the day, a hiking pass to access all trails, use of local ecological buses and even access to WiFi at local hotspots.

 There is a 12 kilometer (7.5 mile) walking trail that connects the five villages on a coastal track along with many other beautiful hiking options throughout the five cities.
 You must purchase the Cinque Terre Trekking Card to access the trails (which is available at the tourist info centers, train stations, each village trailhead and online).
 It costs 5 to 8 Euros per day.
 Just keep in mind that the trails are weather conditional, so check with the official website to make sure that the trails are open.